 Doncic's 30-point streak hits 8 games as Mavs beat Raptors

-The only other NBA player to score 30 or more points in the first eight games of a season is Wilt Chamberlain, who did it in the first eight games of 1959-60 and the first 23 games of 1962-63.
+The only other NBA player to score 30 or more points in the first eight games of a season was Wilt Chamberlain, who did it in the first eight of the 1959-60 season and the first 23 of 1962-63.

-Doncic played 36:33 and passed the 30-point mark with 18.7 seconds left in the third quarter on a turnaround fadeaway jumper.
+Doncic played 37 minutes and passed the 30-point mark with 18.7 seconds left in the third quarter on a turnaround fadeaway jumper.
+It was a balanced night for the 23-year-old superstar: 10 for 15 from the floor, 3 for 6 from downtown, 12 for 14 at the free throw line, eight rebounds and six assists.

+That included one assist on a spin move through a double team, one basket following a flurry of dribbles between his legs, a hook shot to cap the 16-2 run beginning the second half and the floater late in the third period.

+“He did everything tonight,” Mavericks coach Jason Kidd said.
+“Did he go through his legs like eight times?
+When he shot that little floater, I just kind of chuckled because only he can do that.

 The Raptors cut a 19-point third-quarter deficit to 108-105 with 35.5 seconds left.
 Doncic sank the first of two free throws with 15.9 seconds to gain a four-point lead.
 O.G.
 Anunoby drove for a dunk with 11 seconds left.
 Spencer Dinwiddie hit two free throws with 3 seconds to go, making the score 111-107.
 Anunoby hit a 3-pointer at the buzzer.

-The Mavericks outscored the Raptors 14-2 during the first four minutes of the second half to build a 73-57 lead.
-During the run, Doncic had a 3-pointer, two free throws, two steals, a rebound and an assist.

-Anunoby scored 27 points, Pascal Siakam 18 and Chris Boucher 17 off the bench for the Raptors, who came off wins of 30 points and 43 points.
-The latter, at San Antonio on Monday, was the franchise's largest road victory margin.
+Anunoby scored 27 points, Pascal Siakam 18 and Chris Boucher 17 off the bench for the Raptors.
+Siakam left the game in the third quarter with what coach Nick Nurse said is probably a groin injury.

-Doncic scored 14 points in the first quarter, playing the full period, and added only two in the second quarter, playing only the final 4 1/2 minutes.

 TIP-INS

-Raptors: G Fred VanVleet, fourth in the NBA in steals, missed his third-consecutive game with lower back stiffness.
-Coach Nick Nurse said he thought VanVleet would play after going through a full practice on Thursday. ''I'm expecting him pretty soon to be back,'' Nurse said.
+Raptors: They made 10 steals, nearly equaling their league-leading 10.8 per game, but only outscored the Mavericks 27-26 in points off turnovers. … G Fred VanVleet, fourth in the NBA in steals, missed his third-consecutive game with lower back stiffness.
+Nurse said he thought VanVleet would play after going through a full practice on Thursday.
+“I’m expecting him pretty soon to be back,” Nurse said.

 UP NEXT